OLIVIERKANAMUGIRE/Diabetic-Retinopathy-and-Predicting-its-Progression/README.md

 Autoencoders architecture: conv2d is convolutional operation and conv2d.T is convolutional transpose. d is the number of latent channels. σ represents sigmoid activation function.
 ![Autoencoders architecture](AUTOENCODER.png)

-# ABSTRACT
-Diabetic retinopathy is a rising complication of diabetes that can lead to vision loss when it is not properly treated.
-Several studies have been extensively conducted on classifying the severity grades and segmenting retinopathy lesions from retinal images.
-However, there are few studies that focus on the longitudinal dynamics of the disease progression.
-This work focuses on a longitudinal study of diabetic retinopathy using fundus photographs.
-Two models were employed:autoencoders for image compression to provide a latent representation, and neural ordinary differential equations to predict the dynamics.
-The autoencoder model was trained to find the best dimension of the latent space that is relevant for predicting diabetic retinopathy grade.
-In the latent representation, the neural ordinary differential equation model applied four solvers, where the Dormand-Prince5 solver achieved the best structural similarity of the true fundus photograph and the predicted one.
-The results show potential for predicting the advancement of retinopathy due to disease progression.